evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 722 liters (25.5 CU FT).
 With the rear seat folded down, this expands to 1674 liters (59.1 CU FT).
+On the roof, you can load up to 100 kg (220.5 lbs).
+Roof rails are standard for easy mounting of a roof box or rack.

 A towbar can be added to the vehicle.
 The maximum permissible weight for a braked trailer is 1588 kg (3501 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).